yuxblank/RNgLogger/README.md

 # RNgLogger
 The Reactive Angular Logging framework you wanted!

-`RNgLogger` is a logging API that abstract the log stream from the actual log handler, allowing supporting multiple log targets at the same time within your Angular Application.
+`RNgLogger` is a **logging API** that abstract the log stream from the actual log handler, allowing supporting multiple log targets at the same time within your Angular Application.

 Easily switch between platforms (browser, server) with different logging handlers using the same API.

+This library does not enforce to adhere to any rigid system, you're free to react and interact with logs your way.

 Straightforward replace for console usage!